imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ruby-guides/ruby_on_rails_with_activestorage.md

 ## Setting up ImageKit Ruby on Rails SDK

-For this tutorial, we will create a fresh rails application and work with it.
-If you already have an existing Rails app, it is also possible to use that, although you would need to modify the terminal commands and configurations in this tutorial as applicable.&#x20;
+We will create a new rails application for this tutorial and work with it.

+If you already have an existing Rails app, you would need to modify the terminal commands and configurations in this tutorial as applicable.

 Let's create a new rails application.
 Create a new directory and enter the command: